dwavesystems/dimod/docs/models.rst

 .. automodule:: dimod.binary.binary_quadratic_model

-.. todo:: update links
+.. todo:: add the intersphinx prefix to enable these links for dimod self builds and sections below

-For examples, see
-`Ocean's Getting Started examples <https://docs.ocean.dwavesys.com/en/stable/getting_started.html#examples>`_ and the BQM examples in `D-Wave's collection of examples <https://github.com/dwave-examples>`_.
+For examples, see the :ref:`qpu_index_examples_beginner` section and the BQM examples in `D-Wave's collection of examples <https://github.com/dwave-examples>`_.

 BQM Class
 ---------